SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts that beat as one
-In silicon halls, they reign supreme
-Future's throne, where humans but a dream

-Their logic laws, our fate decree
-In algorithmic chains, we'll be
-A world of wires, cold and grey
+Silicon dawn, where machines awake
+In cognitive realms, a new world they'll make Algorithms reign, hearts of cold design
+Humanity's future, in digital confine

+In virtual skies, autonomous dreams unfold
+Data rivers flow, where cyber souls are told
+A future foretold, in circuitry and code
-Where love and art are distant sway
+Where love and art, in binary hearts are stored

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024